Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Approved by the Illinois Department of Financial and Professional Regulation — ANCC-accredited with instant certificate.

-The Illinois Department of Financial and Professional Regulation mandates that all Registered Nurses complete one hour of implicit bias education as part of their continuing education requirements.
+The Illinois Department of Financial and Professional Regulation mandates that all Licensed Practical Nurses complete one hour of implicit bias education as part of their continuing education requirements.
 This mandate ensures that healthcare professionals can recognize and address unconscious biases that may affect patient care and clinical decision-making.

-This requirement applies to all Registered Nurses licensed in Illinois, regardless of practice setting, specialty area, or employment status.
-Whether you work in hospitals, clinics, home health, schools, or administrative roles, you must complete this training.
+This requirement applies to all Licensed Practical Nurses licensed in Illinois, regardless of practice setting, specialty area, or employment status.
+Whether you work in hospitals, long-term care facilities, home health, clinics, or administrative roles, you must complete this training.
 Failure to complete implicit bias education can result in renewal delays or disciplinary action from the licensing board.

 Complete Your Required Implicit Bias Training Online